waylaidwanderer/node-chatgpt-api/README.md

 };
 ```

-Alternatively, you can install and run the package locally:
+Alternatively, you can install and run the package directly.

-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/waylaidwanderer/node-chatgpt-api`
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install` (if not using Docker)
 3. Rename `settings.example.js` to `settings.js` in the root directory and change the settings where required.
-4. Start the server using `npm start` or `npm run server`
+4. Start the server:
+    - using `npm start` or `npm run server` (if not using Docker)
+    - using `docker-compose up` (requires Docker)

 To start a conversation with ChatGPT, send a POST request to the server's `/conversation` endpoint with a JSON body in the following format:
 ```JSON